Jan. 6 'heroes' honored for defending Capitol from Trump mob - NewsBreak

 Jan.
 6 'heroes' honored for defending Capitol from Trump mob

-WASHINGTON (AP) — Hailed as heroes, the law enforcement officers who defended the U.S. Capitol on Jan.
-6, 2021, were honored Tuesday with Congressional Gold Medals and praised for securing democracy when they fought off a brutal and bloody attack by supporters of then-President Donald Trump.
+Law enforcement officers who defended the U.S. Capitol on Jan.
+6, 2021 were honored Tuesday with Congressional Gold Medals, praised as “heroes” for securing democracy when they fought off a brutal and bloody attack by supporters of then-President Donald Trump.

-House Speaker Nancy Pelosi opened the emotional ceremony, tensions still raw in the stately Capitol Rotunda, which was overrun that day when Trump supporters battled police, broke into the building and stormed the halls trying to stop Congress from certifying Joe Biden's election.
+House Speaker Nancy Pelosi opened an emotional ceremony, tensions still raw in the stately Capitol Rotunda, which was overrun that day when Trump supporters roamed the halls trying to stop Congress from certifying Joe Biden's election.

 “January 6 was a day of horror and heartbreak; it is also a moment of extraordinary heroism -staring down deadly violence and despicable bigotry,” Pelosi said.